Appeasing investors, Murdoch moves to split empire

 Several News Corp senior editors and publishers from around the world met with senior executives on Tuesday at the company's headquarters in midtown Manhattan to discuss details of the split, according to a person familiar with the matter.
 News of the meeting was first reported by the New York Times.

-News Corp has retained investment banks Goldman Sachs and Blair Effron's Centerview to handle the split process, according to people familiar with the plan.
+New Corp has retained investment banks Goldman Sachs and Blair Ephron's Centerview to handle the split process, according to people familiar with the plan.
 The possibility of breaking up News Corp has been under discussion for a "considerable period of time" but no final decision has been made, said a source with knowledge of the situation.

 Cable business news network CNBC reported News Corp could announce details of its plans as soon as Thursday.